 The Rockport Men’s Eureka Walking Shoe is our favorite pair for men.
 While it’s a dressed-up style, it’s sturdy and is designed to absorb impacts.

-We have covered more on athletic shoes especially for those with foot problems.
+We have covered more on athletic shoes, especially for those with foot problems like Achilles Tendinitis and Plantar Fasciitis.